RossAscends/STMP/README.md

   i. `Delete` - removes the APi from the database.
 3. When all of the fields are filled out, press `Save` to return to the main Control panel display.

+### Adding Presets

+- If you want to add more presets for Instruct formats or hyperparameter Samplers, put the JSON file into the appropriate folder:
+- Samplers go in `/public/api-presets/`
+- Instruct formats go in`/public/instructFormats/`
+- **It's highly reccomended to review the structure of the default STMP preset files.**
+- **SillyTavern preset files will not work.**

+## Chats, Characters, and Crowd Controls (📜)

 ### Past Chats

 - A list of past AI Chats, click one to load it.